Local Government Pension Scheme (LGPS)

 - you have the option when you draw your pension to exchange part of it for tax free cash

-- you can draw your benefits anytime between the age of 60 to 75.
-Or as early as 55 if you have your employer's permission
+- you can draw your benefits anytime between the age of 55 and 75.

 - immediate life cover, ill health protection